+Figure 1: Growth Rate in GDP

+Source: Ministry of Finance, 2015

-The target of growth in the budget for FY 2014-15 is set at 7.3 percent.
+The target of growth in the budget for FY 2015-16 has been set at 7.0 percent.
 This target appears to be ambitious like the previous year's target of growth because of several reasons.
 First, the historical track record shows that the government has not only failed to achieve such high rate of growth in its previous budgets, but also the country has been experiencing a decelerating rate of growth in the last three fiscal years.
-The target of growth of 7.0 percent in FY 2011-12 has been missed by 0.8 percentage points and 7.2 percent in FY 2012-13 by 1.19 percentage points.
-The same thing also happened in FY 2013-14, when the country's actual rate of growth fell short by 1.08 percentage points from the targeted 7.2 percent rate of growth.
+The